alanlhutchison/empirical-JTK_CYCLE-with-asymmetry/README.txt

 Hi!

-This is the read-me for running the analysis described in Hutchison, Maienschein-Cline, and Chiang et al. Improved statistical methods enable greater sensitivity in rhythm detection for genome-wide data, PLoS Computational Biology 2014 (in review).
+This is the read-me for running the analysis described in Hutchison, Maienschein-Cline, and Chiang et al. Improved statistical methods enable greater sensitivity in rhythm detection for genome-wide data, 2014 (in review).

 The commands should be run in this order: